nmfs-ost/.github/README.md

 ## Organization settings

-Edit the organization settings (settings tab when you are on the organization page)
+Edit the [organization settings](https://docs.github.com/en/enterprise-cloud@latest/organizations/collaborating-with-groups-in-organizations/accessing-your-organizations-settings) (settings tab when you are on the organization page):

 1. Logo.
-If this is the organization for a science center or regional office, use https://www.noaa.gov/sites/default/files/2022-03/noaa_emblem_logo-2022.png  You will need to download and then upload this as a profile picture.
-If this if for a cross-office program or initiative, use the logo for that.
+If this is the organization for a science center or regional office, use [the digital NOAA logo](https://drive.google.com/drive/folders/17QrjaWNvm4Tfhd3JdML6Kc2r8px4VE1O).
+You will need to download and then upload this as a profile picture.
+If this is for a cross-office program or initiative, use the logo for that.
 2. URL.
 Use the url to the office on fisheries.gov.
-For example, https://www.fisheries.noaa.gov/about/pacific-islands-regional-office
+For example, `https://www.fisheries.noaa.gov/about/pacific-islands-regional-office`
 3. email.
 If your GitHub org has an email, include that here.
+The github.governance.team@noaa.gov service email can be used here.
 4. Description.
 If your organization has a `profile/README.md` file, then you can leave this blank.
 Otherwise include a short description like "GitHub organization and repositories from staff of the NWFSC" or "GitHub organization for the Fisheries Integrated Toolbox"

-## Organization profile README
+## Optional: Create a organization profile README

+[Organization profiles](https://docs.github.com/en/enterprise-cloud@latest/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile#organization-profile-readmes) show information about your org publicly on GitHub.

-*Optional* If you create a  `.github` public repository within the organization and create a `README.md` file in a folder called `profile`, that markdown will appears when you go to the organization page.
+If you create a `.github` public repository within the organization and create a `README.md` file in a folder called `profile`, that markdown will appears when you go to the organization page.
 A link to create this will probably come up on the right side of your organization if you have not created this file yet.

-The .github repository needs to be public for the profile/README.md file to be used as the Organization Profile.
+The `.github` repository needs to be public for the `profile/README.md` file to be used as the Organization Profile.

+### Template for org profile readme

 Below is a template `README.md` file to be put in the  `.github/profile` folder.